 I couldn’t get the girl’s eyes and mainly the inhuman words of the graffiti out of my head.
-Worst thing is, they had been written by one of the Dutch UN soldiers, a soldier who was sent there to protect Bosniaks, the ethnic group his writing was more than mocking.
+The worst thing is, they had been written by one of the Dutch UN soldiers, a soldier who was sent there to protect the Bosniaks, the ethnic group his writing was more than mocking.
 Somehow it symbolizes the big failure of that Blue Helmet Mission.

 Not Forgotten, Not Forgiven

-Later that day, I was a bit shocked when the tour guide asked whether we’ve had heard of the war in Yugoslavia.
-I mean, I was surprised when a guide in Viet Nam asked the same thing – but however, that military conflict had started in the 1950s.
+Later that day, I was a bit shocked when the tour guide asked whether we had heard of the war in Yugoslavia.
+I mean, I was surprised when a guide in Vietnam asked the same thing – but however, that military conflict had started in the 1950s.
 I do remember the news, but I was a child then.
 Those who have survived as adults are at least in their 70s.

 But the Srebrenica massacre was like…yesterday.
-At that time, I’ve had a child myself.
+At that time, I had a child myself.

 I feel like when I was in Cambodia: I’m searching for traces, I’m looking at places and think This is where it happened; right here, where I am vacationing now.

-I’m looking in faces, wondering What did you do?
+I’m looking into faces, wondering What did you do?
 What did you have to endure?

 How do these peoples live on with that burden?
 According to Kristina, my Zagreb guide, there isn’t a museum, there is no reappraisal.